Here are some answers to the most frequently asked questions about the Buddy Walk® on Washington.

 HOW WILL I GET FROM THE HOTEL TO CAPITOL HILL ON APRIL 5?

 The Westin Arlington Gateway Hotel is in Arlington, Virginia.
-Participants may take a taxi/Uber to Capitol Hill at their own expense (30 - 60 minutes depending on traffic) or take the Metro.
+Participants may purchase a one-way bus ticket for $10 per person to go from the hotel to the US Capitol Building.
+Alternatively, participants may take a taxi/Uber to Capitol Hill at their own expense (30 - 60 minutes depending on traffic) or take the Metro (subway train).
 The Ballston Metro Station is .3 miles from the Westin and a Metro train takes about 30 minutes from the Ballston Metro Station to the Capitol South Metro Station.
 The US Capitol is .3 miles from the Capitol South Metro Station.
 Participants will go to meetings in groups (typically with others from the same legislative district or state), and NDSS staff will be available to guide participants and answer questions.

 WILL THE BUDDY WALK® ON WASHINGTON COVER STATE ADVOCACY IN ADDITION TO FEDERAL ADVOCACY?